fabferri/az-pattern/virtual-datacenter/Readme.md

 [1]: ./media/network-diagram.png "network diagram"
 [2]: ./media/ip-assigments.png "ip address assigments"
+[3]: ./media/ip-assigments2.png "ip address assigments"
-[3]: ./media/step-sequence.png "sequence of steps to run the full deployment"
+[4]: ./media/step-sequence.png "sequence of steps to run the full deployment"
-[4]: ./media/step1.png "step1: create all the vnets and vnet peering, Route Server"
+[5]: ./media/step1.png "step1: create all the vnets and vnet peering, Route Server"
-[5]: ./media/step2.png "step2: create azure firewall in the hub vnet"
+[6]: ./media/step2.png "step2: create azure firewall in the hub vnet"
-[6]: ./media/security-policy1.png "Azure firewall network security rules"
+[7]: ./media/security-policy1.png "Azure firewall network security rules"
-[7]: ./media/security-policy2.png "Azure firewall network security rules"
+[8]: ./media/security-policy2.png "Azure firewall network security rules"
-[8]: ./media/step3.png "step3: create VPN Gateways and site-to-site VPN between hub vnet and onprem vnet"
+[9]: ./media/step3.png "step3: create VPN Gateways and site-to-site VPN between hub vnet and onprem vnet"
-[9]: ./media/step4.png "step4: create spoke2 vnet"
+[10]: ./media/step4.png "step4: create spoke2 vnet"
-[10]: ./media/step5.png "step5: create static web in storage account and private endpoint in spoke2 vnet to connect to the web site"
+[11]: ./media/step5.png "step5: create static web in storage account and private endpoint in spoke2 vnet to connect to the web site"
-[11]: ./media/step6.png "step6: create spoke1 with application and windows VMs in the backend.
+[12]: ./media/step6.png "step6: create spoke1 with application and windows VMs in the backend.
 A customs script extension deploys IIS in the VMs"
-[12]: ./media/step7.png "step7: create spok3 vnet with application gateway and windows VMs in the backend.
+[13]: ./media/step7.png "step7: create spok3 vnet with application gateway and windows VMs in the backend.
 A customs script extension deploys IIS in the VMs"
-[13]: ./media/step8.png "step8: create a static web site and private endpoint to connect the web site to the spoke3 vnet"
+[14]: ./media/step8.png "step8: create a static web site and private endpoint to connect the web site to the spoke3 vnet"
-[14]: ./media/step9.png "step9: create Azure front door. the front door origin reference the public IPs of the Application Gateways in spoke1 and spoke3"
+[15]: ./media/step9.png "step9: create Azure front door. the front door origin reference the public IPs of the Application Gateways in spoke1 and spoke3"
-[15]: ./media/udr.png "UDR applied to the subnets"
+[16]: ./media/udr.png "UDR applied to the subnets"
-[16]: ./media/datapath1.png "access from internet to the web servers in spoke1 and spoke3"
+[17]: ./media/datapath1.png "access from internet to the web servers in spoke1 and spoke3"
-[17]: ./media/datapath2.png "access from internet to the web server in Tenant subnet of hub vnet through the Azure firewall"
+[18]: ./media/datapath2.png "access from internet to the web server in Tenant subnet of hub vnet through the Azure firewall"
-[18]: ./media/datapath3.png "access from on-premises to the web servers in hub and spoke vnets"
+[19]: ./media/datapath3.png "access from on-premises to the web servers in hub and spoke vnets"

 <!--Link References-->